brennan-thomas/lift-risk/Test_Plan.md

 DET3.7: Whitebox<br>
 DET3.8: Functional<br>
 DET3.9: Integration<br>
+RESULT: Detection marks as lift and can set flag to start classification<br>

 DET4.1: **Detection Test 4**<br>
 DET4.2: This test will ensure that if the lift detection model does not detect a lift, the lift classification progress does not start<br>